CSCfi/csc-user-guide/docs/support/deprecate-conda.md

 **CSC has deprecated the use of Conda installations** on our supercomputers Puhti and Mahti.
 This is due to the performance issues of Conda-based environments on shared parallel file systems, causing long start-up delays and system-wide slowdowns when using Python scripts.
-We also strongly recommend users moving away from their own Conda-based installations.
+We strongly recommend users moving away from their own Conda-based installations and we are gradually deprecating CSC-installed modules that are based directly on Conda.

 Conda environments typically contain tens or even hundreds of thousands of files, and starting a Conda application requires reading a large number of them.